JephrenNaicker/AIChatBot_Template/README.md

 --Key words not working
 -- add a overlay bg for the chats
-Add a scenario section:
+Add a scenario section: ✅
 Image location thing, and the mood thing
---Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat --deleting a bot is stuck
+--Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat --deleting a bot is stuck -partly, seems if the name is the same , the user histroy comes back in the chat --audio needs to cleaned up. or have a lifetime est e.g 8mins from last played --user edit message ✅
+--regen is broken ✅
+--View page before chat
+--Login page
+--create the admin side
+--link MongoDB up
 --should be converting to mp3 for file size
---user edit message ✅
---regen is broken ✅
+--Switch to Vue.js UI

 1. The "Location-Based" Model (Simple & Logical)